-I’ve put together a list of the ways I like to get back into work after a holiday.
+I’ve put together a list of the ways I like to get back to work after a holiday.
 Let me know if you have any particular methods of prepping yourself for work after a break or time off work!

 Work out your routine:

 Things are always more natural with a routine.
 If you’re planning to wake up earlier than usual, why not start setting your alarm at this time a few days before you start work to get your body into a routine?
 This will mean when it comes to your first day back at work, waking up in the morning will be much easier.

 Work can become pretty boring if you’re not feeling stimulated by what you’re doing.
 When you’re preparing to head back to work, list a few things that you want to learn or improve your skills in.
 This way, when you go back to work, you’ll feel stimulated and interested in everything you are doing.
 If it’s challenging to improve your knowledge at work, why not expand your knowledge outside of working hours by heading to the local library or taking part in evening classes.

 Power through it:

 The first Monday morning after a holiday can feel like the worst thing ever.
 But the trick to beating your first-day-back-at-work-blues is to power through it.
 It can be tough to resist taking an extra-long lunch break as a reward or to slack off for a bit of Facebook time, but if you ignore these distractions and power through all your work, the working day will be over as soon as you know it and you’ll also have got through a lot of work.

 Dress for the occasion: